marcushellberg/vaadin-tips/readme.md

 The actual implementation is in my opinion less important than the fact that you keep the concerns separated.

+Be sure to read [this excellent article on using MVP and Vaadin](https://vaadin.com/blog/-/blogs/is-mvp-a-best-practice-) written by our main architect at Vaadin.

 ## Testing

 There are a few levels of testing that we can do with our Vaadin application.
 Here, we'll look at unit/integration testing and regression testing.